-- 1.6 Paragraph 68 of the National Planning Policy Framework (NPPF) states that strategic policy-making authorities should have a clear understanding of the land available in their area through the preparation of a strategic housing land availability assessment.
-From this, planning policies should identify a sufficient supply and mix of sites, taking into account their availability, suitability and likely economic viability. - 1.7 Paragraph 68a of the NPPF states that planning policies should identify a supply of specific deliverable sites for housing for years one to five of the plan period whilst paragraph 74 requires local planning authorities to identify and update annually a supply of specific deliverable sites to provide a minimum of five years' worth of housing against their housing requirement.
+- 1.6 Paragraph 69 of the National Planning Policy Framework (NPPF) states that strategic policy-making authorities should have a clear understanding of the land available in their area through the preparation of a strategic housing land availability assessment.
+From this, planning policies should identify a sufficient supply and mix of sites, taking into account their availability, suitability and likely economic viability. - 1.7 Paragraph 69a of the NPPF states that planning policies should identify a supply of specific deliverable sites for five years following the intended date of adoption whilst paragraph 76 requires local planning authorities to identify and update annually a supply of specific deliverable sites to provide a minimum of five years' worth of housing against their housing requirement.
 Annex 2 of the NPPF defines 'deliverable' as follows: